Robrowno/rally-blog/README.md

 - The delete comment buttons are Bootstrap (Danger) Red and Edit comment buttons are Bootstrap (Success) Green
 - The Like Button is Bootstrap (Primary) Blue and the Unlike is Bootstrap (Warning) Yellow

+## Fonts:

+Fonts used in the project include the following:

+- `font-family: 'Poppins', sans-serif;` as the default font for the site
+- `font-family: 'Rubik Dirt', cursive;` for the main heading title and my name in the footer

 ## Design details:
 - The core design elements of the site revolve around 3 main sections: the navbar, the content section and the footer.
 - The Nav Bar is structured to have the heading on the left with all the nav links on the right.